OkeyChukwude/GitHub-Scrapper/README.md

 # GitHub Scrapper

-GitHub is a simple project that use web scrapping to get information from a GitHub user's profile.
+GitHub Scrapper is a simple project that uses web scrapping to get information from a GitHub user's profile page.